 The City of Brampton offers FREE interactive and exciting classroom workshops about pollination, invasive species, tree health and stormwater management to schools across Brampton (K-8).
 Students can learn about bugs, plants and animals that live in our parks and understand the importance of maintaining a healthy environment and neighbourhood.
 Workshops focus on experiential and inquiry-based learning.

-- The needs and characteristics and lifecycles of pollinators, plants and animals
+- The needs and characteristics of pollinators, plants and animals

 Parts of a plant

 Emerald ash borer and its effect on Brampton’s biodiversity

 - A wide variety of real-life bugs, plants, skulls and nests are provided.

 - All items are local and were found in a Brampton park

 - All lessons are directly linked to the Ontario Elementary science curriculum.